tonyleidong/OptimalFlow/README.md

 **OptimalFlow** is a high-level API toolkit to help data scientists building models in ensemble way, and automating Machine Learning workflow with simple codes.

-Comparing other popular "AutoML or Automatic Machine Learning" APIs, **OptimalFlow** is designed as an omni-ensembled ML workflow optimizer with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.
+Comparing other popular "AutoML or Automated Machine Learning" APIs, **OptimalFlow** is designed as an omni-ensembled ML workflow optimizer with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.

 To achieve that, **OptimalFlow** applies *Pipeline Cluster Traversal Experiments* algorithm to assemble all cross-matching pipelines covering major tasks of Machine Learning workflow, and apply traversal-experiment to search the optimal baseline model.